whalebone/wb-docs/en/reporting.rst

 Alerts
 -------
 Whalebone alerting provides live updates about key information such as resolver's health, resolution status, hardware usage and it also informs about crucial security incidents and many more.
 All of these information can be passed through multiple channels e.g. email, slack, syslog or webhook.
 You can create new alert from predefined template and alerts can be then customized by threshold, time and many others.

-Tutorial with configuration examples is in the youtube video below.
+You can watch step-by-step video guide below:

 .. raw:: html